MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 5. Save.

+6. Apply.

 #### HTTP redirect to HTTPS frontend service

-Now we will create our "HTTP_frontend".
+Now we will create our HTTP_frontend.

 Make sure to place the `HTTPtoHTTPS_rule` in this frontend!

 This frontend is necessary in order to redirect HTTP traffic to HTTPS.
 But you could also use it to serve non SSL encrypted services on port 80.

-1. In the upper left hand corner of the edit page, find `advanced mode` and turn it on (green).
+1. Create a new `Public Service` and in the upper left hand corner of the create page, find `advanced mode` and turn it on (green).

 2. `Name` is `1_HTTP_frontend`